OneFinalClick/io.onefinalclick.services/README.md

 ## ⚙️ Scene Service Registration

-Scene services can be registered via MonoBehaviours.
-However, the MonoBehaviour services must be on a **root** GameObject in the scene.
+Scene services can be pure csharp classes or `MonoBehaviours`.
+However, they can **only** be registered via MonoBehaviours.
+MonoBehaviourServices, or registerers, must be on a **root** GameObject in the scene to be found.

-1. Any `[RegisterServices]` methods on a **root** GameObjects MonoBehaviour will be called on scene load.
+1. Any **root** MonoBehaviour components of a type with the attribute `[MonoBehaviourService]` will be registered.
-2. Any `[RegisterAsService]` MonoBehaviours, which are also on **roo** GameObjects, will be registered on scene load
+2. Any **root** MonoBehaviour components that implement `IServiceRegisterer` will have their `IServiceRegisterer.RegisterServices` function invoked during scene service registration.

 ---

 ## Service Lifecycle (`IService`)

-For services that need structured startup, update, and shutdown behavior, implement the `IService` interface:
+For services that need structured startup, update, and shutdown behaviour, implement the `IService` interface:

 ```csharp
 namespace FinalClick.Services